scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-1 title="The three types of SCION links in one ISD.
 Each node in the figure is a SCION AS."}

-Each link connecting SCION routers is bi-directional and is identified by its corresponding egress and ingress interface IDs.
-An interface ID consists of a 16-bit identifier that MUST be unique within each AS, with the exception of value 0 (see {{I-D.dekater-scion-dataplane}}).
-Therefore, they can be chosen and encoded by each AS independently without any need for coordination between ASes.
+Each link connecting SCION routers is bi-directional and is identified by its corresponding egress and ingress Interface IDs.
+An Interface ID is a 16-bit identifier as described in {{I-D.dekater-scion-dataplane}} that is required to be unique within each AS and can therefore be chosen without any need for coordination between ASes.

 ## Routing